razetime/code-golf/README.md

 # My Code Golf answers

-[golflang-list.md](golflang-list.md) contains all the golfing langauges I've managed to document.
+[golflang-list.md](golflang-list.md) contains all the golfing languages I've managed to document.

 [anagol-tips.md](anagol-tips.md) is a bunch of tips i have for use in anarchy golf.